HandsOnDataViz/book/docs/HandsOnDataViz.md

 ### Load a PDF and Autodetect Tables

-For the demonstration, we will use an official PDF document with Covid-19 cases and deaths in Connecticut as of May 31, 2020.
-Such PDFs are published by Connecticut Department of Public Health daily during the pandemic.
-If you want to use this file, you can download it [from here](data/ct-dph-covid-2020-05-31.pdf).
+Since the beginning of the Covid-19 pandemic, the Department of Public Health in Connecticut has been issuing daily PDFs with case and death count by town.
+For the demonstration, we will use [one of those PDFs](data/ct-dph-covid-2020-05-31.pdf) from May 31, 2020.

 1. Select the PDF you want to extract data from by clicking the blue *Browse…* button.